yusukebe/hono-react-router-adapter/README.md

 export default app
 ```

-You can retrieve and process the context saved in Hono from Remix as follows:
+You can retrieve and process the context saved in Hono from React Router as follows:

 ```ts
 // app/routes/_index.tsx